-Then, just this May, my high school friends and I planned a quick summer weekend getaway.
-One of them suggested Reca, and I mentioned that I had already been there and thought it was a pretty good spot.
-So, we agreed to book an overnight stay in one of their private villas.
+A few months later, just this May, my high school friends and I planned a spontaneous summer weekend getaway.
+One of them suggested Reca Resort, and since I had already stayed there and thought it was a great spot, we booked one of their private villas for an overnight stay.

-This blog post will be a review of my two separate visits to Reca: one with my mother, and another with my high school friends.
+This blog post is a combined review of my two separate visits – one with my mother and another with my high school friends.
+I’ll share Reca Resort prices, the differences between their cabins and villas, my experience at the Reca Restaurant, and exactly how to get to Reca Farm and Resort from Manila.

 The following cabins share the same swimming pool.
 Most are designed for just two guests, so you don’t need to worry about the pool getting too crowded.

-These cabins are also conveniently located near the recreational area, where live bands perform at night and a badminton court is available in the morning.
-You can also catch a glimpse of Mount Arayat, a potentially active stratovolcano in the Philippines.
+These cabins share one common swimming pool.
+They’re also conveniently located near the recreational area, where live bands perform at night, and a badminton court is available in the morning.
+From this area, you can even catch a glimpse of Mount Arayat, a potentially active stratovolcano in the Philippines.

 - Pool view 1